junkdog/beamterm/README.md

 ### ASCII Optimization

+Non-ASCII character lookups use a HashMap to find their glyph IDs.
 ASCII characters (0-127) bypass the HashMap lookup entirely through direct bit manipulation.
 For ASCII input, the glyph ID is computed as `char_code | style_bits`, providing zero-overhead character mapping.
-Non-ASCII characters use a HashMap for flexible Unicode support.
 This approach optimizes for the common case while maintaining full Unicode capability.

 ## GPU Buffer Architecture